boazbk/tcs/lec_26_quantum_computing.md

 >If a physical system cannot be simulated by a computer in $T$ steps, the system can be considered as performing a computation that would take more than $T$ steps.

 So, he asked whether one could design a quantum system such that its outcome $y$ based on the initial condition $x$ would be some function $y=f(x)$ such that **(a)** we don't know how to efficiently compute in any other way, and **(b)** is actually useful for something.[^Feynman]
-In 1985, David Deutsch formally suggested the notion of a quantum Turing machine, and the model has been since refined in works of Deutsch and Josza and Bernstein and Vazirani.
+In 1985, David Deutsch formally suggested the notion of a quantum Turing machine, and the model has been since refined in works of Deutsch, Josza, Bernstein and Vazirani.
 Such a system is now known as a _quantum computer_.

 [^Feynman]: As its title suggests, Feynman's [lecture](https://www.cs.berkeley.edu/~christos/classics/Feynman.pdf) was actually focused on the other side of simulating physics with a computer.
 However,  he mentioned that as a "side remark" one could wonder if it's possible to simulate physics with a new kind of computer - a "quantum computer" which would "not [be] a Turing machine, but a machine of a different kind".
 As far as I know, Feynman did not suggest that such a computer could be useful for computations completely outside the domain of quantum simulation.
 Indeed, he was more interested in the question of whether quantum mechanics could be simulated by a classical computer.